ch4356-byte/Hotel_Last_Resort/milestone2.md

 ## 2. Planned Web Page Design Format

 Below is the general layout and structure of our web page.
-This format shows how we plan to organize the main sections visually:
+This format shows how we plan to organize the main sections:

 | Header (Logo + Nav) |